manuGil/online-core/docs/source/databases.rst

 .. attention::
    **Question.**
-   In the SQL statement above you immediately notice that it is using two relations instead of one.
+   In the SQL statement above, you immediately notice that it is using two relations instead of one.
 Can you tell which common attributes are being used in this example?

 Task 4.2